mbrubeck/compleat/README.markdown

 Compleat
 ========

-Use Compleat to add command-line completion for any program by specifying its usage in a familiar manpage-like format.
+Generate tab completion for any shell command by specifying its usage in a familiar manpage-like format.
 For example, a usage specification for `top(1)`:

     top [-b | -c | -H | -i | -s | -S | -d <delay> | -n <num> | -p <pid> ...] ... ;
     top (-h|-v)

-Compleat is a work in progress, and is not yet fully usable.
-However, the core functionality is ready to try out.
 The only supported shell at the moment is `bash`.

 Instructions
 ============